marcelofscr/proyecto-1-algoritmos/README.md

 TEC-Requerimientos

-A guide showing how to make a Check In and Check out program for tech requirements and rund them on CMD Terminal
+A guide showing how to make a Check In and Check out program for tech requirements and run them on CMD Terminal

 Introduction